Updated: Mar 24

 5. Discover the Satisfaction Factor

 When you start eating what you want, you are less likely to binge on it later.
-When you start IE you may be choosing those previously "off limits" foods more often and when they've lost some of their power you will eventually find yourself craving more balance.
+Consider this scenario, you want a cookie late at night but you say no, I'll have some carrots, then the carrots weren't satisfying so you had a banana, you're still not satisfied so you have some nuts, rice cakes, and crackers, then eventually the cookie.
+Does this sound familiar?
+Eating for satisfaction means honouring your cravings and feeling good about it.
+When you start IE you may be choosing those previously "off limits" foods more often and that's totally ok, they will lose some of their magic after a while and you'll find yourself craving more balance.
 There's always a honeymoon phase where you're so excited to eat all the foods you weren't allowed to before!

 6. Feel Your Fullness